TheSkyentist/GELATO/README.md

 * SpectrumClass.py

   A class the defines how a spectrum is loaded.
 HQUAILS was designed for SDSS spectra.
-To load in any other kind of spectrum, you can edit the way this class is initalized.
+To load in any other kind of spectrum, you can edit the way this class is initialized.

 * BuildModel.py

-  Thise file handles the construction of models and for tying the various parameters together as outlined by the emission line dictionary.
+  This file handles the construction of models and for tying the various parameters together as outlined by the emission line dictionary.

 * CustomModels.py